garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Batch Gradient Descent (BGD).md

-is far less efficient to calculate
+is far less efficient to calculate the gradient in every step of our algorithm for massive training points